ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/bmi/index.rst

 Risk Outcome Pair #10: Heart failure
 ++++++++++++++++++++++++++++++++++++

-:ref:`See heart failure documentation <2019_cause_heart_failure>`
+:ref:`See heart failure documentation (combined with IHD) <2019_cause_ihd>`

 In GBD, heart failure is an impairment and does not have a mortality associated with it.
 For our model, heart failure is a cause that simulants can have and die from.
 However, the effect of BMI is for incidence rather than for mortality.
+This is applied to arrows 3 and 4 in the cause model.
 Below are the relative risks, these are from the literature analysis_.
 [Kenchaiah_2008]_

 .. _analysis: https://www.ahajournals.org/doi/full/10.1161/CIRCULATIONAHA.108.807289